enrollment for the last five years:

 ABET accreditation is ISO 9001:2008 certified, making this accreditation one of the few worldwide accrediting agencies to receive this distinction.
 This accreditation applies for the graduates of the years starting from the year 2014 and through the year 2022.

 The department offers two programs leading to the B.S and M.S degrees in electrical engineering.
 The B.S. program has been carefully structured to give the student enough breadth and depth in the basic fields of electrical engineering, allowing further specialization during the fifth year level.
 During this last year level, the student is offered a choice of options in Electronics, Communications and Power Systems and Control.
 The M.S. program in Communications, on the other hand, was started in the fall semester of 1982, in response to national and regional needs and as a consequence of the maturity of the B.S. program.
 The current program offers an M.S. degree in the field of Communications.
 Graduates of both programs have been well received and acknowledged to have received good quality engineering education, and have assumed leading positions in their electrical engineering profession.
-Student Enrollment for last five years:
+Student Enrollment for last four years:

 Department Laboratories: Sound electrical engineering education requires that theoretical concepts be also ascertained through practical testing and measurements.
 Therefore, several laboratory facilities with sufficient equipment and space are available to cater for these ends.
 While these laboratories are primarily intended for undergraduate instruction, they include advanced facilities to enable graduate research projects to be undertaken especially in the areas of communications, digital signal processing, microwave measurements, machines and power electronics.
 The following is a list of available laboratories: